giannaRR/AP-CSA-Virtual-Pet-Project/README.md

 # Project Title: Under the Sea - Virtual Pet Simulator
 # Team Members: Allison Ly, Elena Koleva, Gianna Rodriguez, Kayla To

-The goal of the program: Users adopt and care for fun and unique marine animals.
+The goal of the program: Users can adopt and care for fun and unique marine animals.
-Players can interact with pets, manage their needs, and watch how their actions affect the pet’s stats.
+Players can choose, interact with pets, manage their needs, and watch how their actions affect the pet’s stats.

 What users can expect when they run it: